influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/anti-entropy.md

 ## Concepts

-The anti-entropy service is part of the `influxd` process running on each data node that ensures the node has all the shards the metastore says it should have and that those shards are in sync with others in the same shard group.
+The anti-entropy service is part of the `influxd` process running on each data node that ensures the node has all the shards the metastore says it owns and that those shards are in sync with others in the same shard group.
 If any shards are missing, the AE service will copy existing shards from other shard owners.
 If data inconsistencies are detected among shards in a shard group, you can [envoke the AE process](#command-line-tools-for-managing-entropy) and queue the out-of-sync shards for repair.